Production of Avengers: Infinity War and Avengers: Endgame: Character selection

-After announcing the films, Feige said there was a possibility that characters from Marvel Television's MCU series could appear in the team up, and actors such as Krysten Ritter, who plays Jessica Jones in the Netflix series of the same name, expressed interest in this.
+After announcing the films, Feige said there was a possibility that characters from Marvel Television's MCU series could appear in the team up, and actors such as Krysten Ritter, who played Jessica Jones in the Netflix series of the same name, expressed interest in this.
 Anthony Russo stated that this would be "complicated" due to the television series' serial nature of storytelling and the fact that Marvel Studios and Marvel Television have separate oversight.
-Markus and McFeely talked about possibly including Daredevil or Luke Cage during the scenes set in New York City, but they felt that including them for quick cameos would not have satisfied the audiences.
+Markus and McFeely talked about possibly including Matt Murdock / Daredevil or Luke Cage during the scenes set in New York City, but they felt that including them for quick cameos would not have satisfied the audiences.
 The brothers later said that "the briefest consideration" to including television characters was made, but it was "practically impossible".
 Joe added, "Our job is to focus on the Marvel film world and offer a satisfying climax".
+Marvel Studios' executive Brad Winderbaum acknowledged that while Marvel Studios and Marvel Television were in communication with each other and Marvel Television series included easily integrated references to the films, trying to include references to the television series in Infinity War and Endgame "was just too much for us to wrap our minds around at the time".

+After Starlin expressed dissatisfaction with his pay from Disney for the use of Thanos, Gamora, and Drax—all characters that Starlin created for the comics—in the Guardians of the Galaxy films, he was able to negotiate higher payments for Thanos's appearances in Infinity War and Endgame.
+Starlin noted that the agreements allow for comic creators to be paid higher amounts, but this only happens when those creators make public complaints.

+Character arcs

+Feige's initial idea for the films involved all six of the Avengers dying by the end, in a moment reminiscent of the "incinerator scene" from Toy Story 3 (2010), but this was rejected by the Russos who felt that it would not celebrate the successes of the Avengers and that fans would not be able to process that amount of loss.
+Another idea involved both Rogers and Stark dying together; producer Nate Moore eventually came up with the idea to have Rogers travel back in time to reunite with Peggy Carter in the 1940s.
+Ultimately, the decision was made to only have Romanoff and Stark die, in part because killing Rogers would've been the expectation from fans, with Joe Russo adding it was less predictable and "creates a richer ending".